-Reviewers are required to evaluate the manuscripts and provide useful comments to enable the author(s) improve the quality of the manuscript.
-Reviewers also score the manuscript in terms of originality, contribution to the field, technical quality, clarity of presentation and depth of research.
-Finally, reviewers make one of the following suggestion about the manuscript;
+Reviewers are required to evaluate the manuscripts and provide useful comments to enable the author(s) to improve the quality of the manuscript.
+Reviewers also score the manuscript in terms of originality, contribution to the field, technical quality, clarity of presentation, and depth of research.
+Finally, reviewers make one of the following suggestions about the manuscript;

 Upon receipt of the reviewers’ comments, the editorial office reviews the comment.
-If the two reviewers’ comment have significantly different/or contradictory opinions about the same manuscripts, the manuscript is re-sent to a third reviewer.
-All reviewers’ comments (including the third reviewers’ comment where necessary) are thereafter sent to the author(s).
+If the two reviewers’ comments have significantly different/or contradictory opinions about the same manuscript, the manuscript is re-sent to a third reviewer.
+All reviewers’ comments (including the third reviewers’ comments where necessary) are thereafter sent to the author(s).
 The reviewers’ identities are concealed from the author(s).
-The total time taken to complete the second stage of the manuscript review dependent on the availability of the reviewers.
+The total time is taken to complete the second stage of the manuscript review dependent on the availability of the reviewers.
 However, it is usually completed between one to four weeks.

-Using the reviewers’ comments, author(s) make corrections to the manuscript and submits a revised manuscript.
+Using the reviewers’ comments, the author(s) make corrections to the manuscript and submit a revised manuscript.
 Upon receipt of the revised submission, the manuscript undergoes the third and final stage of the review process.
-The original manuscript, the revised manuscript and all the reviewers’ comments are sent to an editor of the journal.
-The editor reviews the manuscript and makes one the following decisions
+The original manuscript, the revised manuscript, and all the reviewers’ comments are sent to an editor of the journal.
+The editor reviews the manuscript and makes one of the following decisions